 It can take as long as 16 weeks before final results appear.
 How long it takes all depends on how quickly a person’s system is able to flush out the fat.

 There are cases when a person is completely satisfied with their results after just a single treatment session.
-There are also instances when a person needs two or three treatments in the same area to get the results they hoped for.
+There are also instances when a person needs two or three additional treatments in the same area to get the results they hoped for.

 Is Coolsculpting Worth It?